Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

     i -= 1
   }

-Hence this cannot be considered a full win for laziness.
+Hence this is only a partial win for laziness.

 Function composition
 --------------------